-The hard drive lasts longer if it runs within the optimal operating temperature.
+The harddisk (hdd) lasts longer if it runs within the optimal operating temperature.
 It is then essential to monitor the hard drive's temperature to ensure its longevity.

-Harddrive or harddisk typically has a built-in temperature sensor, and the harddrive's built-in S.M.A.R.T.
+Modern harddisk or harddrive typically has a built-in temperature sensor, and the harddisk's built-in S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) system manages the thermal information.
-S.M.A.R.T. enables monitoring temperature of both magnetic hard drive and Solid State Drive or SSD.
+S.M.A.R.T. enables monitoring temperature of both magnetic harddrive and Solid State Drive or SSD.

 $ sudo apt update && sudo apt install --assume-yes hddtemp